triSYCL/triSYCL/README.rst

-This is a humble implementation test bed to experiment with the provisional specification of the OpenCL_ SYCL_ C++ layer and to give feedback to the SYCL committee.
+This is a humble implementation test bed to experiment with the provisional specification of the OpenCL_ SYCL_ C++ layer and to give feedback to the Khronos_ OpenCL_ SYCL_ committee.

-This is just the start of a SYCL_ mock-up, only based on C++14 with execution on the CPU.
+This is just the start of a  SYCL_ mock-up, only based on C++14 and OpenMP with execution on the CPU right now.
 So there is nothing related to OpenCL yet.
 But since in SYCL there is a  host fall-back, this can be used as the start of this fall-back...

 The parallel kernels can be executed in parallel on the CPU with OpenMP_ in the first range dimension, if compiled with OpenMP support.